Strength Unleashed: Riding the Fitness Wave in Australia’s 2024 Health Revolution

 Move to Improve: How Exercise Physiology Can Benefit People with Diabetes

-By Daniel Thomson, Exercise Physiologist North Sydney According to the World Health Organization, diabetes affects over 420 million people worldwide, with numbers expected to rise in the coming years.
+According to the World Health Organization, diabetes affects over 420 million people worldwide, with numbers expected to rise in the coming years.
 Diabetes is a chronic disease that affects the way the body processes glucose, a type of sugar that is the body’s main source of energy.
 There are two main types of diabetes: type 1 and type 2.
 Both types can benefit greatly from regular exercise, which can help manage blood sugar levels, increase insulin sensitivity, and reduce the risk of complications associated with diabetes.
+So read on to find out how exercise physiology for people with diabetes.

 How Exercise Can Help People with Diabetes